 RDMA

 Remote Direct Memory Access (RDMA) is a high-performance networking technology that allows one computer to directly access the memory of another without involving the remote CPU, interrupts, or the operating system kernel.
-This mechanism significantly reduces network latency and CPU load, making it ideal for scenarios that require low latency and high throughput.
+This capability significantly reduces network latency and CPU load, making it well-suited for workloads that require low latency and high throughput.

 Key Features

-- Low Latency: Bypasses the operating system kernel, reducing delays along the data transfer path.
+- Low Latency: Bypasses the operating system kernel, minimizing delays along the data transfer path.

-- High Bandwidth: Fully leverages the maximum bandwidth of the underlying network hardware.
+- High Bandwidth: Fully utilizes the maximum bandwidth of the underlying network hardware.

-- Low CPU Overhead: Since data transfer does not rely on the CPU, compute resources can be freed for other tasks.
+- Low CPU Overhead: Since data transfer does not rely on the CPU, compute resources are freed for other tasks.

 - Zero-Copy: Data can be transferred directly between application buffers without intermediate copies.